jhumphry/Ascon_SPARK/README.md

 ## Using GNATprove for verification

 To verify the code, GNATprove can be invoked via the GPS IDE.
-Alternatively the command line can be used:
+Alternatively the following command line can be used:

 - SPARK GPL 2016